How Does the Adoption Process Work?

 Can first-time horse owners adopt?

 Yes.
 Depending on your level of experience in horse handling and care, certain conditions may apply to the adoption.
-We can discuss this more at your adoption appointment.

 How much does it cost to care for a horse?

 The adoption fee is the least expensive cost of owning a horse.
 It can cost between $3,000.00 and $8,000.00 (or more) annually to care for a horse.
-Horses have a lifespan of 30+ years, so horse ownership is a long-term financial commitment.
+Horses have a lifespan of 30+ years, so horse ownership is a long-term financial and emotional commitment.

 Is there a minimum household income requirement for adopters?

-Where do these horses come from?
+Where do the horses at your rescue come from?

 Can horses be adopted out of state?